Arrival at the new Istanbul Airport (IST)

-Before presenting you the different means of transport to make your transfer from the new airport of Istanbul to your accommodation here are some tips to prepare your arrival in Istanbul:
+Before telling you about the different means of transportation to make go from the new airport in Istanbul to your accommodation here are some tips to prepare your arrival in Istanbul:

 Also do not forget to print or take a screenshot of the exact address of your hotel as well as its phone number!

-After having been postponed several times, the moving date of the new Istanbul airport, designed to be the largest in the world and opened on October 29, 2018, is finally announced, it is April 6, 2019!
+After having been postponed several times, the new Istanbul airport, designed to be one of the biggest in the world opened on April 6, 2019!

-Opened in 1924 a year after the creation of the Turkish Republic, Atatürk airport will close in early April 2019 and move to the new airport, from mid-April it will no longer be used by travelers.
+Opened in 1924, a year after the creation of the Turkish Republic, Atatürk airport closed in early April 2019 and moved to the new airport, and till mid-April, it is no longer used by travelers.

 The new Istanbul airport is simply called Istanbul Airport whose code is “ISL”.
 It is located at the edge of the Black Sea and it is quite far from the center (about 50 km).
 It will serve 90 million passengers a year in its first phase.

-The airport’s interiors are reminiscent of Turkish and Islamic designs and its tulip-shaped air traffic control tower won the 2016 International Architecture Award.
+The airport’s interiors are inspired by Turkish and Islamic designs, and its tulip-shaped air traffic control tower won the 2016 International Architecture Award.

 Access to the new Istanbul airport is not yet developed enough.
-In the future, it will be connected to the city by two subway lines, but the lines will normally come into operation at the end of 2020.
+In the future, it will be connected to the city by two subway lines, but the lines are expected to be operational by the end of 2020.

 How to get to the city: